Accepting payments in office or over the phone by calling 423-775-1817 (during normal business hours)(fees apply).

 -Payment by mail to City of Dayton Court, P.O.
 Box 226, Dayton, TN 37321

-Payment can be made by cash, check, money order, or cashier's check as long as it is before your Court date.
-If you fail to appear for your Court date or fail to pay by the required time your costs/fines must be paid by cash or money order ONLY.
-At this time credit card and on-line payments are not available.
+Payment can be made by cash, check, money order, cashier's check, or credit/debit card (fee applies if using credit/debit card) as long as it is before your Court date.
+If you wish to have a receipt mailed to you please enclose a SASE with the payment otherwise a receipt will not be mailed.
+If you fail to appear for your Court date or fail to pay by the required time your costs/fines must be paid by cash, money order, or credit/debit card ONLY.
 When mailing your payment it must be received in office prior to your Court date (postmark is not accepted so make sure it is mailed in sufficient time) and include the citation number (top right corner) and name or include a copy of the citation.

 What if I have a parking ticket?